Optimizilla Review: Free Image Compressor Worth Using?

 #Optimizilla vs. TinyPNG

 Both let you upload 20 images at once.
-TinyPNG produced slightly smaller PNGs in our test and supports WebP output.
+TinyPNG tends to produce slightly smaller PNGs and supports WebP output.
 Optimizilla counters with a manual quality slider that gives you more control over each individual file.

 A 2025 Themeisle test of 11 image optimizers found that TinyPNG ranks among the strongest options for WordPress users who want automated compression through a plugin.
 Optimizilla has no plugin and no API, which rules it out for that workflow but keeps it simpler for one-off jobs.